maria-brito15/InventoryManager/README.md

-# **Inventory Management Application System**
+# 📦 Inventory Management Application System

 A complete inventory product management system developed using:
-- **Java** – Core programming language used for backend development.
+- **Java** ☕ – Core programming language used for backend development.
-- **Spring Boot** – Framework for building the backend RESTful API quickly and efficiently.
+- **Spring Boot** 🚀 – Framework for building the backend RESTful API quickly and efficiently.
-- **Spring Data JPA** – Simplifies database interactions using JPA repositories.
+- **Spring Data JPA** 📚 – Simplifies database interactions using JPA repositories.
-- **React** – Frontend library for building a responsive and dynamic user interface.
+- **React** ⚛️ – Frontend library for building a responsive and dynamic user interface.
-- **Node.js** – Runtime environment often used to support frontend tooling and development.
+- **Node.js** 🟢 – Runtime environment often used to support frontend tooling and development.
-- **CSS3** – Styling language to design the application layout and appearance.
+- **CSS3** 🎨 – Styling language to design the application layout and appearance.
-- **JavaScript** – Scripting language to add interactivity on the frontend.
+- **JavaScript** 💻 – Scripting language to add interactivity on the frontend.
-- **PostgreSQL** – Relational database management system used to store product data.
+- **PostgreSQL** 🐘 – Relational database management system used to store product data.
-- **Maven** – Build automation tool to manage dependencies and project lifecycle.
+- **Maven** 📦 – Build automation tool to manage dependencies and project lifecycle.

 ---